Your Guide to Planning, Planting, and Growing Calla Lilies

 Containers: Calla lilies grow well in pots and planters.
 They can be mixed with other annuals, but usually perform better in a pot on their own.
 The flowers last for weeks.

 Dig a hole 3” to 4" deep.

-Set the calla lily into the hole with the “eyes” (growing tips) facing up.
+Set the rhizome into the hole with the “eyes” (growing tips) facing up.

-In the garden, you can space the rhizomes about 6” apart on center.
+In the garden, you can space calla lilies about 6” apart on center.
 In containers they look best planted more closely (4" on center).

 Planting Tips for Calla Lilies

-Like most plants, calla lilies should be grown in well-drained soil.
-If you are growing them in containers, use a quality growing mix rather than garden soil.
+As with most plants, calla lilies should be grown in well-drained soil.
+If you are planting them in containers, use a quality growing mix rather than garden soil.

 When the rhizomes are first planted, it’s important to water sparingly.
 Once the plants have a few leaves, you can begin watering more generously.

 After planting, it may take 2 weeks or more for the first calla shoots to appear.
 Once this happens, the plants grow quickly.

 In warm climates where calla lilies are perennial, the plants typically flower in early summer.
 When calla lilies are planted in the spring, flowering is usually delayed until late summer.